colinabarry/game480-obsidian/1. Ideas/Machination/Colin's Vision.md

 Your rare moment of comfort does not last long, however.
 As you look more closely at her face, something begins to feel wrong.
 Her eyes are wide open and blood red.
 Her face is just *wrong.* Suddenly, she's standing in front of you, back arched, head towards the sky, arms outstretched, and lets out a piercing scream.
 It's like a keg of gunpowder was detonated where she stood: the machine, your house, and the surrounding earth are demolished, leaving behind a massive crater as debris rains down.
 You are flung backward but somehow survive.
 As you pick yourself up, she approaches you, both feet dragging the ground as she hovers a few inches above it.

-*Join me*, she whispers hoarsely as a small crack forms on the ground. *Let us bring your friends as well.* She looks around at the surrounding houses hungrily and reaches a hand out, beckoning.
+*Join me*, she whispers hoarsely. *Let us bring your friends as well.* She looks around at the surrounding houses hungrily and reaches a hand out, beckoning.
 As you continue to regain your bearings, you notice your trusty axe had landed on the ground nearby after the explosion. *Yes*, she croaks, *that will do nicely.* You pick up the axe, its familiar weight seeming lighter than usual. *Join me and we will never be apart again.* You lock eyes and bring the axe up to your shoulder.
 She smiles wickedly and begins to make her way to the nearest residence, her back facing you.

 You raise the axe...
 Where does it land?